intel/dptf/README.txt

 -------------------------------------------------------------------------------
 KNOWN ISSUES / LIMITATIONS
 -------------------------------------------------------------------------------
-* Testing has only been performed on Intel BayTrail-M and Braswell based Chromebook platforms and the 4th generation Intel® Core ™ processor based development platforms using the UEFI BIOS.

 * Compilation warnings will be noticed during the build for overlays that run 3.10 kernel.
-No warnings should be observed though for overlays that are based on 3.18 kernel.
+No warnings should be observed for overlays that are based on 3.18 kernel or above.